 - Collateral interviews with persons not stipulated in DHS 107.13(2)(c), Wis.
 Admin.
 Code, and consultations, except as provided in DHS 107.06(4)(c), Wis.
 Admin.
-Code. - Court appearances, except when necessary to defend against commitment of the member. - Outpatient mental health services for persons with the primary diagnosis of mental retardation, except when they experience psychological problems that necessitate psychotherapeutic intervention. - Outpatient mental health services provided in a person's home. - Self-referrals, meaning that a provider refers a member to an agency in which the provider has a direct financial interest, or refers a member to himself or herself acting as a practitioner in private practice.
+Code. - Court appearances, except when necessary to defend against commitment of the member. - Outpatient mental health services for persons with the primary diagnosis of mental retardation, except when they experience psychological problems that necessitate psychotherapeutic intervention. - Outpatient mental health services provided in a person's home for members age 21 and over. - Self-referrals, meaning that a provider refers a member to an agency in which the provider has a direct financial interest, or refers a member to himself or herself acting as a practitioner in private practice.